Stars carry Clippers at Mavs again, 106-81 rout evens series

 Instead, a pair of crowds exceeding 17,000 didn't get much after a huge jolt of energy in Game 3 carried the Mavericks to a 19-point lead in the first quarter before Leonard and George took over.

-The LA superstars didn't give fans much of a chance to get into Game 4, beyond an early game of cat-and-mouse between the coaches over the size of the lineups.
+The LA superstars didn't give fans much of a chance to get into Game 4, beyond the early gamesmanship between the coaches.

-After a smaller lineup turned Game 3 in LA's favor, coach Tyronn Lue chose that approach from the beginning, inserting 6-foot-9 Nicolas Batum as the tallest starter instead of 7-footer Ivica Zubac.
+After a smaller lineup turned Game 3 in LA's favor, Lue chose that approach from the beginning in going with Batum.

+''His mindset is great,'' Lue said. ''I thought he did a great job on Luka getting up the floor, trying to deny him the basketball, pressure him a bit.
+Nico starting allowed us to do more defensively, switch more.''

-With Zuban still sitting midway through the first quarter, Dallas coach Rick Carlisle replaced Porzingis with the 7-4 Boban Marjanovich, a fan favorite who hadn't even played in the series before that.
+With Zubac still sitting midway through the first quarter, Carlisle replaced Porzingis with the 7-4 Boban Marjanovich, a fan favorite who hadn't even played in the series before that.

 The big Serbian got a huge ovation and the crowd went even crazier when he had the next two Dallas baskets.
 Zubac's first appearance came shortly thereafter.